Myringoplasty is a procedure used to repair a hole in the ear drum.

 The graft following Myringoplasty is held in place by packing and pressure only.
 Avoid sneezing, nose blowing, flying, diving and heavy straining to prevent the graft being dislodged.
 If you must sneeze or cough, then do so through an open mouth.

-Most of the above can be recommenced 6 weeks following surgery but please ask Dr Morrissey if you have any queries.
+Most of the above can be recommenced 6 weeks following surgery but please ask your Surgeon if you have any queries.

 When an incision has been made behind the ear, there will usually be a dressing in place.
 This can be removed after 5 days.
 Thereafter Chlorsig ointment can be applied 3 times a day until it is healed.